superjimpupcake/Pupcake/README.md

     Transfer rate:          430.06 [Kbytes/sec] received

 ### (Experimental and Demo only) A simple HTTPS server
+#### A bit of warning, this https server mode is blocking and not in 100% async fashion
 The HTTP servers requires two files, privatekey.pem and certificate.pem In our testing server in local, we can create these 2 files with the following commands: